nodiscc/distrib-dl/README.md

 Download and keep up-to-date Linux/BSD distribution ISO images (installers/live images).
 Can be used to maintain a local ISO image repository.

-Downloads will be verified against checksums and GPG keys when available.
-Checksums/signatures are downloaded as part of the process, they are recorded in the repository for archival/reference purposes.

 [![pipeline status](https://gitlab.com/nodiscc/distrib-dl/badges/master/pipeline.svg)](https://gitlab.com/nodiscc/distrib-dl/commits/master)

 ## Installation